 Yavia cryptocarpa R. Kiesling & Piltz

 Yavia cryptocarpa is a small cactus with a usually solitary stem or rarely two or more stems.
 The stems grow up to 1 inch (2.5 cm) in diameter.
 They have a flat top, with a woolly depression in the center.
-The spines are small, inconspicuous and barely visible without a magnifying glass.
+The spines are small, inconspicuous, and barely visible without a magnifying glass.
 The older spines soon become decrepit, more or less destroyed.
-The flowers are pink, up to 0.8 inch (2 cm) in diameter and appear in late spring.
+The flowers are pink, up to 0.8 inches (2 cm) in diameter, and appear in late spring.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).